ehulland/ehulland.github.io/_pages/about.md

   - /about.html
 ---

-* Currently working as postdoc in the [Department of Viroscience at Erasmus MC] (https://www.erasmusmc.nl/en/research/departments/viroscience), [GGD Rotterdam-Rijnmond](https://www.ggdrotterdamrijnmond.nl/), and the [Pandemic and Disaster Preparedness Center](https://convergence.nl/pandemic-disaster-preparedness-center/) working on the [Frontrunner 5 Project: Integrated early-warning surveillance methods and tools](https://convergence.nl/pandemic-disaster-preparedness-center/research/integrated-early-warning-surveillance-methods-and-tools/).
+* Currently working as postdoc in the [Department of Viroscience at Erasmus MC](https://www.erasmusmc.nl/en/research/departments/viroscience), [GGD Rotterdam-Rijnmond](https://www.ggdrotterdamrijnmond.nl/), and the [Pandemic and Disaster Preparedness Center](https://convergence.nl/pandemic-disaster-preparedness-center/) working on the [Frontrunner 5 Project: Integrated early-warning surveillance methods and tools](https://convergence.nl/pandemic-disaster-preparedness-center/research/integrated-early-warning-surveillance-methods-and-tools/).

 * Previously worked as a postdoctoral research consultant in the [Majumder Lab](https://lab.maimunamajumder.com/) at Boston Children's Hospital and Harvard Medical School, focusing on the role of trust (and mistrust) in society and on pandemic preparedness and response.